crane-9/cs260/assignment3/readme.md

 ### Summary

 This README contains documentation for two separate queue designs: a linked queue and a bonus array queue.

-Along with a chapter of documentation below, each design has the following files:
-- `DESIGN_queue.h` containing declarations.
-- `DESIGN_queue.cpp` containing definitions.
-- `DESIGN_driver.cpp` containing tests.

-(Wherein 'DESIGN' is a placeholder for 'array' or 'linked'.)
+Each queue design has its own chapter of documentation, and a clearly named `.h` and `.cpp` file.
+They share an error file, `queue_errors.h`, and a driver file, `driver.cpp`.

 ---
 ## Linked Queue